Gosport

 Gosport (/ˈɡɒspɔərt/ GOS-port) is a town and non-metropolitan district with borough status in Hampshire, England.
 At the 2021 Census, the town had a population of 70,131 and the district had a population of 81,952.
 Gosport is situated on a peninsula on the western side of Portsmouth Harbour, opposite the city of Portsmouth, to which it is linked by the Gosport Ferry.

 Until the last quarter of the 20th century, Gosport was a major naval town associated with the defence and supply infrastructure of His Majesty's Naval Base (HMNB) Portsmouth.
 As such over the years extensive fortifications were created.
 Gosport is still home to and a Naval Armament Supply Facility, as well as a helicopter repair base.

 As part of the Renaissance of Portsmouth Harbour Millennium project, a large sundial, known as the Millennium Timespace, was installed on the harbour front in 2000.
 Alongside this sundial, a long meandering path of designed paving stones can be found, known as the Millennium Path; this can also be seen across the Solent in Portsmouth.

 Name

-Though there are multiple theories which point towards the etymology of Gosport, it is widely purported to derive its name from "goose".
+Though there are multiple theories which point towards the etymology of Gosport, it was widely purported to derive its name from "goose".
 An alternative etymology of "gorse" (from the bushes growing on local heathland) is not supported by the regional name for the plant, "furze".
-A third theory, claiming a derivation from "God's Port" is believed to be a 19th-century invention.
+A third theory, nowadays the most popular theory, claims a derivation from "God's Port" which is believed to be a 19th-century invention.
 This is, however, the slogan of Gosport as demonstrated on its emblem.
+It is most likely that is the reason.